 It might be easiest to start with a semi-public situation, and then work your way up to other scenarios if and when you feel comfortable doing so.

-5. Store your milk safely.
+6. Store your milk safely.

-Breast milk can be kept at room temperature for about 4 hours, though the exact amount of time will depend on the ambient temperature.
-Therefore, if you’re feeding the milk to your baby fresh or will be home shortly after pumping, you may just be able to leave it at room temperature rather than storing it in a cooler.
+If you’ll be feeding the milk to your baby within that timeframe, or if you’ll be home shortly after pumping, you may just be able to leave it at room temperature until then.

 - You can bring a breast milk cooler with an ice pack for storing your milk.